 What is a BIM Manager?

-BIM (Building Information Modeling) is the process which generates and manages the digital representation of the functional and physical characteristics of a building.
+BIM (Building Information Modeling) is the process that generates and manages the digital representation of the functional and physical characteristics of a building.

 The BIM Manager, therefore, is tasked with implementing BIM and overseeing the digital construction procedures that are involved with this, throughout the project lifecycle.
 However, a BIM Manager’s responsibilities will vary depending on whether they are working for the architect, the contractor or the end client.